JanosDS/switchfully/10-programming-fundamentals-java/00-self-evaluation/README.md

 Sometimes, tests have been written to validate your solution.
 Use (run) them.

 ### Codelab 01
-1. [:x:] Create a method that prints the string "Hello World!"
+1. [:heavy_check_mark:] Create a method that prints the string "Hello World!"
 2. [:x:] Create a method (`printAny`) that prints any string you give it.
 3. [:x:] Using method overloading, create two methods with the same name (`printNumber`).
     - Both have one parameter.